 Traction pads.
 These are foldable, ribbed, plastic plates that go under your tires to help get some grip.
 You can even use a piece of expanded metal.
 The point is to have something you can wedge between your tires and the ice and snow to achieve enough traction to get going.

 Bag of sand.
 An ordinary bag of playground sand from the home supply store can turn ice into a drivable surface.
+Keep it dry so it doesn’t freeze into a useless clod.

 An old towel in your kit has 100 uses, from an emergency blanket to a pillow to a flag you can wave to get attention.

 Traction plates will get you out of a lot of marginal situations, and they don’t cost or weigh much.
+Some can also be used to move snow away from your wheels.

 A fresh tow strap is a necessity.
 You don’t want this to break at the moment you need it most.
+The greater the load and breaking rating, the better.

 Road flares.
 These are excellent for alerting others to danger and being noticed if you’re in a bad situation.
 You can also use these to start a fire if you need one.
+NEVER light a fire inside your vehicle.

 Reflective triangles.
 Use these to warn other drivers that your car is stuck up ahead.
 Place them around the nearest corner or far enough away so that drivers have time to slow down.
-Experienced winter drivers will expect to see your car on the same side of the road where you placed your warnings.
+Experienced winter drivers will expect to see your car on the same side of the road where you placed your warn markers.

 Fresh water.
 Carry several quarts of bottled water for drinking and potentially for your car’s radiator.
+Be sure you keep these from freezing.

 Fire extinguisher.
 It’s always a good idea to carry one, but if your car gets stuck off the road, the risk of fire goes up.